-NNMi 11-50 introduces a Public Key Cryptography Standards (PKCS) #12 repository to store certificates.
-The new PKCS #12 file-based certificate management technique is available for use as soon as you install a new instance of NNMi 11-50 on a system.
+NNMi 11-50 or later version introduce a Public Key Cryptography Standards (PKCS) #12 repository to store certificates.
+The new PKCS #12 file-based certificate management technique is available for use as soon as you install a new instance of NNMi 11-50 or later version on a system.
 If you have upgraded from an older version of NNMi, you must migrate to the PKCS #12 repository manually.